marslin1220/GitPitch/PITCHME.md

 ---

-## Authenticate with a Third Party and Access AWS Services with an Identity Pool
+## Authenticate with a Third Party

 ![Authenticate with a Third Party and Access AWS Services with an Identity Pool](https://docs.aws.amazon.com/zh_tw/cognito/latest/developerguide/images/scenario-identity-pool.png)